-Our framework analyzes structural transitions via the pairwise distance matrices.
-For this experiment, we use hybrid mapping, dummy vertex, and time-varying pivot tree strategies.
-As shown in Fig. 6 middle, our framework using the interleaving distance $d_I$ captures two obvious structural transitions among adjacent instances, $53 \rightarrow 54$ and $67 \rightarrow 68$ .
+As shown in Fig. 7 middle, our framework using the interleaving distance $d_I$ captures two obvious structural transitions among adjacent instances, $53 \rightarrow 54$ and $67 \rightarrow 68$ .
 There appear to be clear block structures within the $d_I$ matrix, where the above transitions are highlighted by arrows at the corners of these blocks.
+We also use a curve that captures interleaving distance $d_I$ between adjacent time steps, referred to as the $d_I$ transition curve; see Fig. 7 right bottom.
+This curve records the interleaving distance between instances i and i+1 ( $0 \le i < 94$ ), and highlights positions where obvious structural transitions occur.

 Under the diagnostic setting, we locate critical points in the domain that are responsible for the $d_I$ distance between adjacent instances.
-A close inspection of this time-varying dataset then reveals that from step 53 to 54, a pair of critical points x and y (enclosed by orange spheres) disappears.
+A close inspection of this time-varying dataset then reveals that from step 53 to 54, a pair of critical points x and y (enclosed by orange spheres) disappears (Fig. 7 top left).
 Similarly, from step 67 to 68, another pair of critical points u and v (enclosed by orange spheres) disappears.
-Therefore, $d_I$ highlights structural transitions in the time-varying data, whereas in comparison, only the bottleneck distance $d_B$ is able to capture the same $53 \rightarrow 54$ transition in its matrix representation (Fig. 6 white arrow in $d_B$ ).
+Therefore, $d_I$ highlights structural transitions in the time-varying data, whereas in comparison, only the bottleneck distance $d_B$ is able to capture the same $53 \rightarrow 54$ transition in its matrix representation (Fig. 7 white arrow in $d_B$ ).

 Heated Flow dataset.
-We give another example using a 2D Heated Cylinder with Boussinesq Approximation dataset, denoted as the Heated Flow dataset.
-This dataset comes from the simulation of a 2D flow generated by a heated cylinder using the Boussinesq approximation [61], [65].
+We give another example using a 2D Heated Cylinder with a Boussinesq Approximation dataset (https://cgl.ethz.ch/research/visualization/data.php), denoted as the Heated Flow dataset.
+This dataset comes from the simulation of a 2D flow generated by a heated cylinder using the Boussinesq approximation [53], [58].
 It shows a time-varying turbulent plume containing numerous small vortices.

 We convert each time instance of the flow into a scalar field using the magnitude of the velocity vector.
-We then generate a set of split trees from these scalar fields based on 300 time steps - they correspond to steps 1000-1299 from the original 2000 time steps.
+We then generate a set of split trees from these scalar fields based on 300 time steps, corresponding to steps 1000-1299 from the original 2000 time steps.
 This dataset captures the evolution of small vortices over time.
 We use hybrid mapping, dummy vertex, and time-varying pivot tree strategies, and apply simplification with a persistence threshold of 0.06.

-The results are shown in Fig. 7.
-We observe two visible structural transitions based on $d_I$ between steps $51 \rightarrow 52$ and $153 \rightarrow 154$ (pointed by white and orange arrows, respectively).
+The results are shown in Fig. 8.
+We observe two visible structural transitions based on $d_I$ between steps $51 \rightarrow 52$ and $153 \rightarrow 154$ (indicated by white and orange arrows in $d_I$ and its transition curve, respectively).
 Under the diagnostic setting, the structural transition $51 \rightarrow 52$ is caused by the disappearance of a pair of critical points x and y at step 51 (highlighted by green bubbles).
 The transition $153 \rightarrow 154$ is a result of the disappearance of the pair u and v at step 153.

-Two additional structural transitions are detected at $74 \rightarrow 75$ , and $75 \rightarrow 76$ , as indicated by yellow arrow in the $d_I$ matrix of Fig. 7.
+Two additional structural transitions are detected at $74 \rightarrow 75$ and $75 \rightarrow 76$ , as indicated by the yellow arrow in the $d_I$ matrix of Fig. 8.
+Since instance 75 appears to be an outlier under $d_I$ among its neighboring instances, the $d_I$ transition curve shows high values at i = 75 and 76, which indicates interleaving distances between instances 74 and 75 and between instances 75 and 76.
 However, a closer inspection indicates that such a transition is, in fact, an artifact as a result of persistence simplification, which leads to structural changes of the simplified split trees.
 We will discuss such artifacts further in Sect.
 6.